brainflow-dev/brainflow/docs/UserAPI.rst

 BrainFlow User API has only two classes:

-- BoardShim to read data from a board
+- BoardShim to read data from a board, it calls methods from underlying BoardController library
-- DataFilter to perform signal processing
+- DataFilter to perform signal processing, it calls methods from underlying DataHandler library

+These classes are independent, so if you want, you can use BrainFlow API only for data streaming and perform signal processing by yourself and vice versa.

-BrainFlow API is board agnostic, so to select a specific board you need to pass BrainFlow's board id to BoardShim's constructor and an instance of BrainFlowInputParams structure which should hold information for your specific board(e.g. specify serial_port for OpenBCI Cyton, check Supported Boards section for details).
+BrainFlow API is board agnostic, so to select a specific board you need to pass BrainFlow's board id to BoardShim's constructor and an instance of BrainFlowInputParams structure which should hold information for your specific board, check Supported Boards section for details.
 This abstraction allows you to switch boards without any changes in code.

-Since API for all bindings is almost the same we add description for parameters, return values and methods only for Python API.
-For other languages we add docs without any description and hints.

 Python API Reference
 ----------------------